How do I get a library card?

 Mon-Fri: 9 AM - 5 PM

-We are not available when the library system is closed for a holiday.
+We are not available when the library system is closed for a holiday or inclement weather.